A Low-cost Fault Corrector for Deep Neural Networks through Range Restriction: Acknowledgement

 \emph{Assessing the reliability of DNNs:} Assessing the resilience of a system is often the first step towards protecting it.
 Therefore, there has been a plethora of work aiming to understand the reliability of DNNs via FI.
 Li \emph{et al.} assess the resilience of the DNNs by randomly injecting transient faults into the DNN accelerator~\cite{li2017understanding}.
 Reagen \emph{et al.} perform FI into the DNNs systems to study the trade off between model accuracy and fault rate~\cite{reagen2018ares}.
 Santos \emph{et al.} study the resilience of ML application under mixed-precision architectures~\cite{dos2019reliability}.
-Chen \emph{et al.} propose a binary FI technique to effectively identify the critical faults in DNNs, based on the mathematical property of the DNNs components~\cite{chen2019}, i.e., its monotonicity (similar to \sysname).
-While these provide insights into the error resilience of ML applications, they do not discuss how to mitigate the faults.
+In prior work, we propose a binary FI technique to effectively identify the critical faults in DNNs, based on the mathematical property of the DNNs' components~\cite{chen2019}, i.e., its monotonicity (similar to \sysname).
+While these studies provide insights into the ML applications' resilience, they do not mitigate the faults.